Valantir007/AjaxEngineBundle/README.md

 ```
 ajax_engine:
     flash_messages:
-        type: html #header or html - if header then flash messages are in header "Flash-Messages" in json format
+        type: header #header or html - if header then flash messages are in header "Flash-Messages" in json format
 ```